7 Differences between Mainland and Free Zone Company in UAE

 A free zone with an e-commerce or digital license is ideal for online trading focused on international markets.

-Is UAE Corporate Tax applicable to both types?
+Is the UAE Corporate Tax applicable to both types?